dylanjbarth/csi/notes/book-notes.md

 - `read, write, open, creat.`
 - often limit of ~20 file descriptors a program may have open simultaneously.
 - `lseek` `fseek`
+- directory is composed of a filename and inode number – inode is where all information about a file is kept.
 -